mattduguid/mcp-101/README.md

 - windows
   - F5

-open command palette from the dev host in its own window,
+### open command palette and the visual studio code extension

 - all OSes
   - Ctrl + Shift + P

-type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content using the local MCP server,
+  - type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content using the local MCP server

+### final result

 ![vscode extension using MCP server](md/extension-vscode.png "vscode extension using MCP server")